Week 3 - Ingesting and Validating Data

 rows = [r.model_dump() for r in valid_records]

-This is the Pydantic equivalent of dataclasses.asdict() from Week 2 (Chapter 5).
+This is the Pydantic equivalent of dataclasses.asdict() from Week 2's Dataclasses chapter.

-<aside> 💡 In the wild: FastAPI, one of the most popular Python web frameworks, uses Pydantic models for automatic request validation.
-When you define an API endpoint, FastAPI validates incoming JSON against your Pydantic model, the same pattern you are using here for data ingestion.
-As a data engineer, you will mostly consume APIs rather than build them.
-But understanding how validation works on both sides helps you write better ingestion code, and some DE roles do involve building internal APIs to serve data to other teams.
+FastAPI, one of the most popular Python web frameworks, uses Pydantic models for automatic request validation.
+When you define an API endpoint, FastAPI validates incoming JSON against your Pydantic model, the same pattern you are using here for ingestion.
+As a data engineer you will mostly consume APIs, but knowing both sides helps you write better ingestion code, and some DE roles do involve building internal APIs to serve data to other teams.

 </aside>